shwina/still-magic/_en/logging.md

     writing the configuration as a blob of JSON is straightforward.

 On balance,
-I recommend the third option:
-convert the configuration to a JSON structure and write that as a single log entry.
+we recommend the third option: convert the configuration to a JSON structure and write that as a single log entry.

 ## Summary {#s:logging-summary}